kuserich/wp-block-container/readme.txt

 == Changelog ==
 = 1.1.0 =
-* Add support for sixa Box Shadow Extension
+* Add support for sixa Box Shadow and sixa Border extensions

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==
 = 1.1.0 =
-Upgrade to add support for the sixa Box Shadow Extension.
+Upgrade to add support for the sixa Box Shadow and sixa Border extensions.

 = 1.0.0 =
 Initial version of sixa Container Block.